meaviral17/mailmate/README.md

-Here’s the updated **README** with details about the **dependencies from the

-.env

- file**, **Stripe-powered payments**, and **pricing plans**.
-These additions highlight the platform's monetization features and provide a comprehensive guide for setting up the environment variables.

----

 # **MailMate: The Ultimate AI Newsletter Platform**

 Welcome to **MailMate**, a cutting-edge AI-powered newsletter platform designed for creators, backed by experts.
 MailMate empowers users to create, manage, and grow their audience with ease, leveraging advanced analytics, seamless integrations, and a user-friendly interface.